z-zang/lm-lab-modern-js/README.md

 ## Tips and Tricks

 - If you've not heard of the modern JavaScript method before, that's great!
 Google and read about the method before having a go at implementing it.
+The MDN docs are a great resource.

 - Your understanding is the most important thing, so take your time.